apollographql/apollo/docs/source/references/engine-proxy-release-notes.md

   By default, query batches are fractured by the proxy and individual queries are sent to origins, in parallel.
   If your origin supports batching and you'd like to pass entire batches through, set `"supportsBatch": true` within the `origins` section of the configuration.

-* *BREAKING*: Changed behaviour when the proxy receives a non-GraphQL response from an origin server.
+* *BREAKING*: Changed behavior when the proxy receives a non-GraphQL response from an origin server.
   Previously the proxy would serve the non-GraphQL response, now it returns a valid GraphQL error indicating that the origin failed to respond.

 * Added support for the `includeInResponse` query extension.
 This allows clients to request GraphQL response extensions be forwarded through the proxy.